Employee Expense Reporting and Business Meals

 - Team travel and meal money is required to be provided to the student for a University trip.
 The faculty/employee supervising the trip is responsible for attesting to the amount of money distributed to the students, and to name the specific students and amounts for the day or for each meal that was distributed.
 The Team Travel/Meal Money Form is to be used in this case.
 Students are required to sign/attest that they have received the specific amounts of money.
 A copy of this form is included within this section.

-How do I handle our expenses (and the class expenses) for Study Away?
+How do I handle our expenses (and the class expenses) for Education Abroad?

-Study away trips associated with a class require the Instructor to prepare an expense report immediately after the trip.
-These guidelines are addressed within the Study Away section of this guide.
-If a trip – international or domestic – is related to a class or credit – the trip must be reported through the Study Away organization.
+Education Abroad trips associated with a class require the Instructor to prepare an expense report immediately after the trip.
+These guidelines are addressed within The Office of Education Abroad section of this guide.
+If a trip – international or domestic – is related to a class or credit – the trip must be reported through the Education Abroad organization.

 How can I pay for Conferences for my faculty and staff?